 17. Where to Meet the Team

-Chat up the drovers before or after the drive.
-Not only is it a great photo opp, but it's also a great way to learn some quick facts about the purpose of the cattle drive.
+Catch the drovers before the drive.
+Not only is it a great photo op, but it's also a great way to learn some quick facts about the purpose of the cattle drive.

 19. How to "adopt" a Steer

 Adopting a steer essentially helps provide their care and feed for the upcoming year.
-Various denominations, starting at $50 and ending at $1,000, are available to choose from.
+You can donate directly or text "HERD2020" to 41444 to donate.
 There are even corporate sponsorship opportunities available.